TheRedstoneScientist/RuinSeeker/README.md

 git commit -m “Write down your message that describes your changes” git push

+To discard changes:
+cd C:/Enter/The/Folder/Everything/Is/In
+git stash

-Any other operations like branches we’ll deal with later.
+Any other operations like branches and pull requests we’ll deal with later.

+NOTE: DO NOT PUSH CHANGES MADE DIRECTLY TO THE UNITY SCENE UNLESS YOU ARE THE ONLY ONE WORKING ON IT.
+It is fine to edit and commit changes to assets like scripts but changes to game objects and components need to be made while only one person is working on it.